vibe-code-inc/pm-board-experiment/src/features/task_management/task_manager.specs.md

 - Integrate with task filters for refined task views
 - Support batch operations on multiple tasks
 - Show operation status feedback to users
+- Ensure the interface is accessible to all users

 ## Technical Requirements
 - Implement with React and TypeScript
-- Manage task state efficiently
+- Manage task state efficiently using immutable updates
 - Coordinate between child components (TaskList, TaskFilter)
-- Handle task CRUD operations
+- Handle task CRUD operations with proper error handling
-- Implement proper error handling
+- Implement proper error handling with user feedback
 - Use custom hooks for complex logic
-- Ensure responsive design
+- Ensure responsive design across all device sizes
-- Implement keyboard accessibility
+- Implement keyboard accessibility and screen reader support
+- Use types instead of interfaces as per project conventions
+- Implement proper state management with React hooks
+- Follow single responsibility principle for component methods
+- Use proper event typing for all handlers
+- Implement proper ARIA attributes for accessibility
+- Optimize rendering with proper memoization techniques

 ## Behavioral Expectations
 - Changes to tasks should be reflected immediately in the UI